Please use the below link to confirm your Option Choices:

 What content will you cover?

-GCSE History comprises of 3 exams which are all taken at the end of Y11.
+GCSE History comprises 3 exams which are all taken at the end of Y11.

-Paper 1: Medicine Through Time 1250-Present – From magical charms to MRI scans.
-This course offers a journey through time where we analyse how medicine has both changed, and stayed the same over the centuries.
+Paper 1: Medicine Through Time 1250-Present – This course offers a journey through time where we analyse how medicine and the treatment and prevention of disease has both changed and stayed the same over the centuries.

 Paper 2: Early Elizabethan England 1558-88 – We explore a period which saw England transform into one of Europe’s greatest nations, and when a young woman became one of England’s greatest monarchs.

 Paper 2: Superpower Relations & The Cold War, 1941-91 – From the Second World War came the emergence of the USA and USSR.
-This period would see a clash of ideologies, a boom in technology – and almost, the end of humanity.
+This period would see a clash of ideologies, a boom in technology – and almost the end of the world.

-Paper 3: Weimar and Nazi Germany 1918-39 – Hitler and the Nazi Party represent perhaps the most abominable regime in human history.
+Paper 3: Weimar and Nazi Germany 1918-39 – Hitler and the Nazi Party carried out some of the most terrible crimes against humanity in human history.
 But how did Hitler and his ideology come to power?

 Skills you will develop and Future Opportunities